HefnaValravn/3Dunity-minecraft-project/description.md

 * Create a function that takes a world coordinate in XY (this is the coordinate of the column where we want to determine how high the stone layer goes).
 It will return the height of the stone layer as a single float, in world space
 * Once you have your stone layer height, you can set all your blocks in that column to stone
 * You can use fBm for this, but it's not mandatory
 * You can layer several functions to more interesting results.
-An example would be these two functioos : [Bias & Gain](http://demofox.org/biasgain.html).
+An example would be these two functions : [Bias & Gain](http://demofox.org/biasgain.html).
 Make sure to play with their parameter and check the result on the left.
 They can be used to push up/down/towards the middle any singular float value.
 You might have to remap your input value (eg your stone layer goes from 1 - 32) to (0-1) to use these functions, but you can remap them back after you called them.

 The description is intentionally vague, and so are the requirements.
 There's a million ways to generate terrain procedurally, and it's fun to figure out what works and what doesn't.
 If you're feeling lost, I encourage you to look at the tutorials linked in the hints section.
 Remember: you can use all the mathematical functions you know, just for the way they "look" when you plot them.
 If you're looking regular bumps, sin() might be what you're looking for, no matter what sin() actually does.
 Think about it visually.
 If this seems daunting, check out [this tutorial](https://youtu.be/Q16audEXrcI?list=PLVsTSlfj0qsWEJ-5eMtXsYp03Y9yF1dEn).

 Do the same for `Dirt`: add a layer on top of the stone, make sure it's interesting.
 There should be parts of the world with a thicker layer of dirt, and some parts where the stone surfaces and there is no dirt.

-Once you're satisfied with your result, you're ready to move on.
+Once you're satisfied with your result, you're ready to move on to shading.

+### Shading

+Our dirt and stone shaders are pretty basic now, so let's improve them.

+1 Look for appropriate textures online.
+Make sure that the license allows you to use them, and attribute them in the text file.
+Alternatively, make your own.
+2 Create the texture you want to sample.
+I think it's easiest to use a TextureCube, because you can create the sampling coordinate as the vector from the point you're shading, to the center of the block.
+But you can try and use a Texture2D with all six size as well, with some extra math to create the coordinate. !!!
+Do not use a 'texture atlas'.
+A texture atlas encode's all textures into a texture 2D.
+This is an oldschool method to pack several textures into one texture.
+In this project, it isn't needed.
+And if it would be, we could use a feature called texture arrays, which are faster. !!!

 ### Multiple chunks